Services

 Preference shares

-- Perhaps 6% to 8% interest on investment – known as the coupon rate; and
+- Preference shares can carry a right to interest on the investment - known as the coupon rate; and

 - A conversion option to ordinary shares, so gaining more equity upside on an exit event.